aryeelab/bisulfite-seq-tools/README.md

 FASTQ files and target coverage files can be uploaded to FireCloud using gsutil (https://pypi.org/project/gsutil/)
  </p>

+## Data model

-## Participant and Participant Set file
+### Participant file
 <p align="justify">
 Before running the processes, you need to generate participants file and participant_set file.
-Each line in participant file specify a single sample. entity:participant_id column specificy the sample name and two subsequent columns are for paired end FASTQ file.
+Each line in participant file specify a single sample.

+entity:participant_id column specifies the sample name

+bs_fastq1	& bs_fastq2 specify the paired fastq files.

 If one sample has multiple FASTQ files for different lanes or runs they can be added in the same column with comma separation.

+### Participant Set file

 Each line in participant_set file specify a set of samples that should be aggregated and analyzed together.

+membership:participant_set_id specify the name of the participant set.

-First column in the participant_set file is the name of the participant_set and second column indicates the participant_id/sample name.
+participant_id column specify the names of the participants in the set.

 Both of these files are tab separated text files.
 Examples of these files are shown in <i>Firecloud_imports</i> subdirectory.
 </p>

 ## Alignment and methylation calling